 The Financial Professional can help couples understand the short-term and long-term financial impact to both parties resulting from any set of assumptions about asset and debt division, child support and/or alimony amounts and duration, and can show several “What – If” scenarios regarding settlement options.

 Because of the good faith commitments that couples make when entering the Collaborative process, this kind of accurate information about financial consequences of settlement options can become a catalyst for creative problem solving.

 The work of the Financial Professional is approached from a position of neutrality – a position in which the Financial Professional is not trying to get the most for each party (as in litigation) but is trying to make the most of the available assets for the good of all Participating Collaborative Professionals of the family.
 The FP cannot have had a pre-existing relationship with either parent, nor will a Financial Professional have a professional role in the life of either parent after the process completes.
 This helps to assure the Financial Professional's objectivity and neutrality in the case and avoid any potential for a conflict of interest.

-Financial Professionals are typically a CPA (Certified Public Accountant) or a CFP ® (Certified Financial Planner ™).
+Financial Professionals are typically a CPA (Certified Public Accountant) a CFP ® (Certified Financial Planner ™) or a CDFA (Certified Divorce Financial Analyst).
 In addition, Financial Professionals often hold other credentials indicating further financial expertise.